-You don't need a lot of gear to start your training.
-All you need to get for a starter is: good quality gloves, hand wraps, mouth guard and groin guard and obviously a pair of shorts and a vest.
-The rest of equipment you will be provided by a good gym.
+You don't need a lot of expensive gear to start your training.
+All you need is to get is a pair of quality gloves, hand wraps, mouth guard, and obviously a pair of shorts and a vest.
+The rest of the equipment you will be provided by a good gym.

-The cornerstone of a Muay Thai training is a bag work/pad work and a sparring - both are very physically demanding activities.
+The cornerstone of a Muay Thai training is a bag work/pad work and sparring - both are very physically demanding activities.
 Intense Thai boxing training holds a ring-ready level of fitness for a goal.
-Muay Thai is also a great tool for a self defense.
+Muay Thai is also a great tool for self-defense.
 It keeps you physically and mentally tough.

 Muay Thai, also known as an art of 8 limbs, is known for its diverse striking.
 There are plenty of tools that an experienced fighter can use to control the fight.
 Let us take a look at basic combinations: